Haki Karer, internationalist and co-founder of the PKK

 It was the year 1975, when he went to Agirî (Ağrı), I don’t remember that month exactly.
 He went together with Abdurrahman Ayhan, who knew Agirî well.
 When they left, they took quite a few books with them.
 At that time we sent many books from Ankara to Kurdistan, especially books about national liberation movements and Marxist classics.
 Among the Marxist classics there were especially the books of Lenin on the right of self-determination of peoples and national liberation wars as well as Stalin’s book on the national question.
 We mainly sent books about organisation at that time.
 I think Haki also took many books with him to Agirî.
 It was his first trip to Kurdistan.
 It was not about staying there for a long time, but about getting to know Kurdistan, making contacts and having discussions.

 In the first phase, it was mainly for this reason that people went there.
 They stayed in a city for a few months and returned to Ankara.
 Friends who studied went to their towns and villages during the holidays.
-Haki Karer was one of the friends who had gone to Kurdistan before the decision to return to the country was taken at the Dikmen meeting in January 1976.
+Haki Karer was one of the friends who had gone to Kurdistan before the decision [of the movement] to [all members] return to the country was taken at the Dikmen meeting in January 1976.
 At that time, of course, we already knew his personality, his character and his origins in the Black Sea.

 It is remarkable that he, as someone from the Black Sea, was one of the first to go to Kurdistan …

 I remember that he went to Agirî with great enthusiasm.
 He reflected on the first steps, the first attitude for the decision to develop the national liberation struggle in Kurdistan.
 The fact that he, as a friend from the Black Sea, was one of the first to leave shows how much importance and value Haki Karer attached to the liberation struggle of Kurdish society.
-He was one of the first friends of the chairman Apo.
-After the chairman was released from prison in 1972, he went to Haki and Kemal’s apartment at the suggestion of a friend.
+He was one of the first friends of Abdullah Öcalan.
+After Öcalan was released from prison in 1972, he went to Haki and Kemal’s apartment at the suggestion of a friend.
 He then lived with them in the same house.
 Kemal and Haki as revolutionary youth immediately accepted that another revolutionary friend lived with them.
 This relationship and acceptance are also important to show the revolutionary character of Haki Karer.

 A later meeting that took place was important: The meeting in January 1976, when the decision to return to Kurdistan was made, was also attended by the friends Kemal and Haki.
 There I got to know their character and attitude better.
 At this meeting, everyone spoke about their family situation, their background, the social structure of the family, the course of studies, the first discussion of revolutionary ideas and the phase of joining the group.
-We heard the story of Haki and Kemal and learned that they had met the chairman Apo much earlier.
+We heard the story of Haki and Kemal and learned that they had met the Abdullah Öcalan much earlier.

 What role did Haki Karer play in the emergence of the Apoist movement?

-His friend Haki embodied the Apoist culture, the cadre and cooperative understanding of the chairman Apo and the revolutionary attitude.
-He best represented the mentality, attitude, and life of the leadership in the communes and in Dîlok.
+Haki embodied the Apoist culture, the cadre and cooperative understanding of Abdullah Öcalan and the revolutionary attitude.
+He best represented the mentality, attitude, and life of the leadership in the communes in Dîlok.
 He was responsible, but very modest.
 He was not one to base his responsibility on authoritarian behaviour, but on work, ideas and personality.
 His personality already created respect in one day.
-Those who knew him respected his friend Haki and listened to him.
-The chairman said about him: “He was my secret soul, we looked into each other’s eyes and understood each other”.
+Those who knew him respected his friend Haki and listened to him. Öcalan said about him: “He was my secret soul, we looked into each other’s eyes and understood each other”.
 The friend Haki did the work with his gaze, his word and his attitude.
 He shaped the standards of the commune with his friendship, his orderly attitude, his language and his character.
 He was strong in giving value to friendship.
 Where he stayed, he created the atmosphere of a commune, solidarity and a common spirit.
 This reality makes the difference between the Apoist group and other Turkish left or Kurdish groups.
 There were also communal houses in the Turkish left.
 But in the place where Haki stayed there was not only a common life, but a common spirit, an attitude of mutual respect and love, the fulfillment of work and the organization of life in collective competition.

 At that time, everything was done together in the communal houses.
 The laundry was washed together, the food prepared together.
 There was no real system.
 If the situation was right, then the work was started.
 And comrade Haki was always in first place.
 He made most of the effort within the commune.
 He wore the oldest clothes.
 First and foremost he took care of his friends.
 Because he always wore the oldest clothes, the friends sometimes made jokes.
 Even in winter, Comrade Haki always wore the oldest clothes.
 There was a series on television at the time, Commissioner Columbo.
 The commissioner’s coat was always wrinkled, messy and old.
 Because Haki Karer also always wore the oldest, his friends sometimes said that he would wear Columbo’s coat.

 The theoretical consciousness and ideological power of Haki was very pronounced.
-He explained the thoughts of the chairman and the line of the Apoist group in the best way and thereby gained reputation.
+He explained the thoughts of Öcalan and the line of the Apoist group in the best way and thereby gained reputation.
 When Haki spoke to someone, he gained respect and seriousness.
 Nobody could take a non-serious attitude towards Haki.
 He was a revolutionary personality with seriousness and a sense of responsibility.

 The Turkish left claimed that the Apoists would not discuss, but force their ideas on them.
 Was this really the case?